A free way to build your virtual collection, make lists, and share them. It’s your new home on Criterion.com.

 It's how movements begin and end, and how these movements change peoples perspective of life.

-It's those boundaries throughout time which many have suffered under.
-And It's those boundaries that others have persisted their way through, and how their persistence progresses.
-It's the way's of life that were, the way's of life that are, and the way's of life that may come.
+It's the boundaries throughout time which many have suffered under, and the boundaries that others have persisted their way through, and how that persistence progresses.
+It's the way's of life that were, the way's of life that are and the way's of life that may come.
 They're those things once thought to be impossible, yet are now a reality.
 They're those things thought to be impossible, yet may be a reality of tomorrow.

 There would have been a time where such a thing would have been castaway due to it's unnaturalness.
 But time passes and the idea becomes possible, the possibility means money and money means power; and so the idea becomes a reality.

 Though this film is set after the incident of Hiroshima and Nagasaki, it's dealing with the lasting effect it had on the peoples lives.
 It's sickening how so many people are soon to forget an incident that changed the world forever.